 Silence roars and stillness dances. - Adyashanti

-Listen to my playlist Welcome Back To You on Spotify – a reminder that you did not waste your love.
+Listen to my playlist Better The Second Time Around on Spotify – a reminder that you did not waste your love.